Wu-Wenxiao/Wu-Wenxiao.github.io/_pages/cv.md

 Education
 ======
 * M.S. in Huazhong University of Science and Technology, Sep.
+2021 - Jun.
+2024
+* B.S. in Huazhong University of Science and Technology, Sep.
 2017 - Jun.
 2021
-* B.S. in Huazhong University of Science and Technology, Sep.
-2021 - Jun.
-2024

 Honors and Awards (Selected)
 =====
+- Outstanding Graduate of HUST, 2024
 - Merit Postgraduate of HUST, 2023
 - Excellent Postgraduate Cadre of HUST, 2022
 - Zhixing Scholarship of HUST, 2022